tc39/proposal-regex-escaping/README.md

 *   **What about `unescape`?**

     While some other languages provide an unescape method we choose to defer discussion about it to a later point, mainly because no evidence of people asking for it has been found (while `.escape` is commonly asked for).

+*   **What about EscapeRegExpString?**

+    EscapeRegExpPattern (as the name implies) takes a pattern and escapes it so that it can be represented as a string.
+What `RegExp.escape` does is take a string and escapes it so it can be literally represented as a pattern.
+The two do not need to share an escaped set and we can't use one for the other.
+We're discussing renaming EscapeRegExpString in the spec in the future to avoid confusion for readers.

 ## Semantics